 The update, which took effect on the same date, introduces significant revisions to the evaluation criteria for work permits, focusing on key areas such as employment, financial adequacy, and wage requirements.
 Additionally, the update includes specific regulations tailored to certain industries, professions, and job roles.

 Furthermore, an announcement was made regarding the Turkey Tech Visa Program, a special initiative aimed at inviting highly skilled professionals in technology and startups engaged in innovative and tech-driven ventures.
-Below is a summary of the key updates:
+Below is a summary of the key updates.
+For a broader overview of the application process, see our guide to securing a work permit for foreign nationals in Turkey.

 Companies with net annual sales of at least 50,000,000 Turkish Lira will be exempt from the employment criteria for up to five foreign employees.